Polychlorinated Biphenyls (PCBs)

 Structure of PCB 153, a polychlorinated biphenyl

-PCBs were once widely used to insulate electrical equipment and as plasticizers.
+PCBs were once used in a wide variety of industrial applications, including as insulating fluid in electrical equipment and as plasticizers.
 PCBs were banned in the late 1970s but are still in some old equipment and products.
-They have spread through the environment and take a long time to break down.
+They can also be unintentionally formed during the production of certain pigments and dyes.
+PCBs have spread through the environment and take a long time to break down.

 Also see Hydroxy-PCBs.